tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

    E-UTRAN Global Cell Identifier (EGCI).
 This is consistent with the PCI modeling assumptions described in :ref:`phy-ue-measurements`.

-The configuration parameters in use are based on the consumers in stake.
-At the beginning of the simulation, each of these consumers will provide the eNodeB RRC entity with the UE measurements configuration that it requires.
-The eNodeB RRC entity will comply by distributing the configuration to attached UEs, and then relay the resulting measurement reports to the consumers.
+The eNodeB RRC instance here acts as an intermediary between the consumers and the attached UEs.
+At the beginning of simulation, each consumer provide the eNodeB RRC instance with the UE measurements configuration that it requires.

-Different consumers might have different needs of UE measurement.
-For example, the selection of UTPR handover algorithm (e.g. by calling ``LteHelper->SetHandoverAlgorithmType``) will invoke different configuration parameters than the default Strongest Cell handover algorithm.
+After that, the eNodeB RRC distributes the configuration to attached UEs.

 Users may customize the measurement configuration using several methods.
 More details are explained in user documentation